benjymous/annotations/sandman/sandman.73.md

 - #### Panel 1-3

-  Of course, we know about all these other historical Gadlings.
+  Of course, we know about all these other historical members of the Gadling "family".

 ### Page 6